How To Clean Outside Windows Without Removing Screens

 A microfiber towel might be included with some versions to cover the attachments and remove any extra water.

-Commercial Window Cleaning
+Buy a Commercial Window Cleaning Kit

 Invest in a window-cleaning kit from your neighborhood home improvement store rather than employing DIY products or equipment.
 Most kits include an extension pole-attachable squeegee and a brush for cleaning surfaces.
 Some may include extra attachments and a long pole to enable you to customize the project.